Sharing Stories with Indigenous People

 Shelley Joseph will share with us what she has learned in her 25 years of work promoting spiritual, physical, mental and emotional well-being for families and communities.
 She will also talk about Truth and Reconciliation, and share her passion for continuing to move forward the legacy of her father, Chief Bobby Joseph, founder of Reconciliation Canada.

 Hekwa’gila’owgwa, Shelley Joseph, brings over 25 years of experience paired with education covering spiritual, physical, mental and emotional well-being for families and communities.
 She is passionate about supporting First Nations people to take an active role in healing and growth utilizing a holistic approach to well-being.
 Shelley has always followed traditional teachings through a lifetime of learning from elders and cultural leaders.
 Aligning with Reconciliation Canada’s idea about creating a better tomorrow for our children; Shelley lives by the Kwakwaka’wakw law “if not for our children, what would our purpose be?”
 And has always believed in the Kwa’kwala phrase– ḵ̕wa̱la’yu, you are my reason for living.
 Rounding out her beliefs and cultural values; Shelley is excited to continue to move the work of Reconciliation Canada forward and be a part of her dad’s legacy.

-Nicole Bird and the Reverend Fr.
-Matthew Johnson - October 18
+The Reverend Fr.
+Matthew Johnson with Joyce and Joseph Fossella - October 18

 Lynda Gray - October 25